 No counting calories, no small sacks with nuts (or other low-cal meals), and no need to prep meals for the entire week.
 If you want pizza for dinner, go ahead!

 Deprivation (and the concept of cheat days) is eliminated

-Contrary to what you might believe, you won’t feel depleted on the OMAD diet.
-In fact, you are going to feel energized.
+Contrary to what some others believe, you’re less likely to feel depleted or exhausted on the OMAD diet.
+In fact, many have reported feeling more energized.
 Since you don’t have that heavy lunch sitting in your stomach after a lunch-time date, you won’t have to worry about it weighing you down.
-Fasting is going to give you a great jolt of energy when you finally do sit down for your meal.
-This will make it far more appetizing.

 Who doesn’t love eating their favorite “taboo foods” daily?

 On most diets that you have been on in the past, you have probably had to restrict yourself to meal choices and planning.

 With the Omad Diet, there are no restrictions on what you eat.
 You can eat all or whatever foods that you crave on a regular basis with your meal.
 This is one of the major physiological benefits of eating one meal a day.

 By knowing you can enjoy more of the foods you love, you build a healthier relationship with food over time.
 You will also be more likely to have long-term success because you won’t feel deprived of all your choices.

 Like most others, you have probably tried countless diet plans, regimes, and eating schedules in the past.
 With the OMAD diet, it can not only be just a diet, but a long-term lifestyle change.